grokify/sumologic-sdk-ruby/README.md

 The interface for this SDK is still being built out but follows the structure in the [Sumo Logic Python SDK](https://github.com/SumoLogic/sumologic-python-sdk).

-Exampe scripts are located in the `scripts` director of the GitHub repo.
+Exampe scripts are located in the `scripts` directory of the [GitHub repo](https://github.com/grokify/sumologic-sdk-ruby).

 ## More Info